MattJin19/RBF_VAR/README.md

-# RBF VARS(Visual Analysis for Rashomon Set)
+# RBF VAR(Visual Analysis for Rashomon Set)
-This is the GitHub Repository for supporting paper *"VARS: Visual Analysis for Rashomon Set of Machine Learning Models"*.
-VARS is short for Visual Analysis for Rashomon Set.
+This is the GitHub Repository for supporting paper *"VAR: Visual Analysis for Rashomon Set of Machine Learning Models' Performance"*.
+VAR is short for Visual Analysis for Rashomon Set.
 It is built upon a machine learning(ML) model dataset called the Rashomon dataset.
 If an ML model is in the Rashomon dataset, it has a similar performance to other machine learning models in this dataset.
 The visual analysis(VA) system is built upon a Rashomon-collecting application of the treefarms.

 Key Characteristics of a Rashomon Dataset
 ===